rafayet-git/Tetris-HD/README.md

 *5/26:*\
 I added a function canLockIn which can tell if a tetromino can be landed or not, i added drawGrid to display maps.

+*5/26:*\
+I made the block go down every 60 seconds, display for score and game over case.

 ### Wing Jiang

 *5/23:*\